Today, many businesses, media, and software creators are using torrents to share files.

 A disadvantage of torrent trackers is that they are centralized control servers.
 This means that they are a single point of control when initiating a connection.
-Fortunately, newer BitTorrent features, like DHT and Peer Exchange allow tracker-less control which helps you find peers in without relying on the tracker.
+Fortunately, newer BitTorrent features, like DHT and Peer Exchange, allow tracker-less control, which helps you find peers without relying on the tracker.

-Pro tip: If you value your privacy an anonymity, do not enable DHT and Peer Exchange.
+Pro tip: If you value your privacy and anonymity, do not enable DHT and Peer Exchange.

 b.
 Torrent file: